A Generalized Theory for Optical Cooling of a Trapped Atom with Spin: Sideband cooling

-In the resolved-sideband regime ($\Gamma \ll \nu$), the lowest temperature occurs at the cooling sideband $\Delta = - \nu$, at which the steady-state is
+In the resolved-sideband regime ($\Gamma \ll \nu$), the lowest temperature occurs at the cooling sideband $\Delta = - \nu$, at which the steady-state is \cite{wineland1979laser, stenholm1986thesemiclassical}

-In the unresolved-sideband regime ($\Gamma \gg \nu$), the steady state is \cite{wineland1979laser, stenholm1986thesemiclassical}
+In the unresolved-sideband regime ($\Gamma \gg \nu$), the steady state is

-In Fig.~\ref{fig:Doppler} we simulate the exact solution using the master equation from Eq.~\ref{eq:H}.
-Fig.~\ref{fig:Doppler}(c-d) are in the unresolved and resolved sideband regimes for $\eta = 0.05$ and in the low power limit $\Omega = 0.05 /\Gamma$.
+{In Fig.~\ref{fig:Doppler}, we simulate sideband cooling with the master equation from Eqs.~\ref{eq:sbH} and \ref{eq:sbL}.
+We use the steady-state solver in QuTip using up to 15 harmonic states in both the ground and excite state and assume 1D spontaneous emission. } \del{In Fig.~\ref{fig:Doppler} we simulate the full master equation for the ground and excited states. } The simulations in Fig.~\ref{fig:Doppler}(c-d) are in the unresolved and resolved sideband regimes for $\eta = 0.05$ and in the low saturation limit $\Omega = 0.05 \, \Gamma$.
 In the resolved regime in (d), best cooling occurs at $\Delta = -\nu$ and agrees closely with Eq.~\ref{eq:resolvedtheory}.
-The unresolved regime in (e) is a zoomed plot of the lower left corner of (d).
-Theoretically, the lowest temperature occurs for $\Delta = -\Gamma/2$, although the exact solution shows that it is broad and not much better than the resolved criteria $\Delta = -\Gamma$.
+The unresolved regime in (c) is a zoomed in plot of the lower left corner of (d).
+Theoretically in the unresolved regime, the lowest temperature occurs for $\Delta = -\Gamma/2$, although the exact solution shows that the optimum is broad and not much better than the resolved criteria $\Delta = -\Gamma$.

-In plot Fig.~\ref{fig:Doppler}(e), we plot steady-state population versus the trapping frequency for various LD parameters $\eta$.
-The population converges for $\eta < 0.1$.
+In Fig.~\ref{fig:Doppler}(e), we plot steady-state population versus the trapping frequency for various LD parameters $\eta$. { The population converges for $\eta < 0.1$, with the last two curves $\eta = 0.1$ and $\eta = 0.01$ nearly identical.
+These curves agree well with Eq.~\ref{eq:nssA} for $\alpha = 1$.
+From this, we can see that getting 99\% ground state ( or $\langle n \rangle = 10^{-2} $) requires $\nu / \Gamma > 5$ for $\eta < 0.1$.
+Typical trapping frequencies in optical tweezers are $\sim 100 $ kHz.
+Because alkali and alkaline-earth linewidths are 5 MHz for the nS to nP transition, sideband cooling cannot prepare ground state atoms. }